-As you know, scientific research for about 10 years now, has proven that dark chocolate, taken in moderate amounts, is really good for you.
+As you know, scientific research has proven that dark chocolate, taken in moderate amounts, is really good for you.
 A few important facts to keep in mind are:

 One of the really big health benefits of dark chocolate is that it can help keep our heart strong by preventing clogged arteries and, according to a study done in the American Journal of Clinical Nutrition, even improve insulin sensitivity.

 It can provide protection against heart disease and high blood pressure.

 It can reduce the risk of blood clots thereby helping to prevent strokes.

 Dark chocolate increasers endurance and even improves skin quality (and we were always told that chocolate causes zits!)

 Another of the health benefits of dark chocolate is that it also contains essential trace elements of iron, calcium and potassium, as well as vitamins A, B1, C, D, and E!